ekbann/ekbann.github.io/_posts/2024-01-18-fishing-tackle.md

 Making Sense of **rod rating**, **line strength**, and **reel max drag**:

 - First, start with the rod, e.g. 6-12#.
-- Second, define a middle poundage for the line, i.e. 9#.
+- Second, define a middle poundage for the line, i.e. 9# so that the line will break before the rod.
 - Lastly, set the reel drag to 3# which is 1/3 of line breaking.
 - Remember that drag starts to increase as line is being released.
 - This setup will give a good bend on the rod safely within the rating when loaded, i.e. the angle between rod and line is *obtuse*.
-- It is ideal that you want the line to break before the rod.
-- If using heavier line than the rod rating, it is **important** to set the drag to **LESS* than the rod rating.
+- It is ideal that you want the line to break before the rod, but if using heavier line than the rod rating, it is **very important** to set the drag to **LESS** than the rod rating.
 This will cause the fish to pull drag instead of forcing and possibly breaking the rod.
 - So, when choosing a reel, pick one who's max drag is less that the rod's maximum line weight.
 Anything bigger will just be bulkier and heavier and not used to its maximum potential.

 ## Pflueger Trion Spincast